-The 10 vintners in the association are stomping-mad at Mr. Hardesty for using his capital connections to win passage of a General Assembly bill allowing him to invite out-of-state wineries to his yearly beer and wine bash.
+The 10 vintners in the association, including three based in Mt.
+Airy, are stomping-mad at Mr. Hardesty for using his capital connections to win passage of a General Assembly bill allowing him to ask out-of-state wineries to his yearly beer and wine bash.
 The vintners say this violates the spirit of 1984 legislation that created the Maryland Wine Festival as a promotional tool for Maryland's small but reputable wine industry.
-The fest has since grown into a popular annual event held at the Carroll County Farm Museum.
+The fest has grown into a popular annual event held at the Carroll County Farm Museum in Westminster.

 Association members point out that wineries in other states, especially Virginia, are solidly backed by their governments, through the return of taxes on wine sales, aggressive marketing campaigns and other measures.
-Maryland wineries, in contrast, get little state help.
+Maryland wineries get little state help.
 They rely on wine festivals for a good portion of their earnings.

 What's more, wine associations in other states close their festivals to Maryland wineries.
-No wonder local vintners are less than thrilled to share their turf with fat, happy wineries from neighbor states.
-Marylanders also say Mr. Hardesty is inviting the out-of-staters to get even with the locals for pulling out of his festival a few years ago, when they objected to the harsh financial terms he offered them.
+No wonder local vintners are less than thrilled to share their turf with larger wineries from neighbor states.

 Mr. Hardesty's response?
 Whine, whine, whine.
 The owner of the Middleton Tavern says the association members actually fear competition and seek to control the festival scene statewide.